 JPB is using the Design-Build (D-B) project delivery method for the electrification and related facilities.
 BBII was selected as the D-B Contractor and was provided NTP in June 2017.
 Design work is complete on the OCS and nearly complete on the TPS elements of the project.
 Design continues on the signal related work which is on the PCEP's critical path.
 The BBII global settlement and its re-baselined schedule prioritizes completion of the signals and supporting work and includes incentives for early completion.
-Construction activities are underway in all disciplines and all segments of the corridor.
+Construction activities, including testing and commissioning of installed facilities, are underway in all disciplines and all segments of the corridor.